young-hwanlee/CPES15/README.md

 <img src="https://user-images.githubusercontent.com/67979833/87258801-6cde9b80-c474-11ea-8042-cf8c81847f16.png" width=50% height=50%>

 Two scenarios were simulated.
 In Scenario 1, the transmission line connecting buses 3001 and 3003 is tripped at t = 10 sec and then closed at t = 70 sec.
 In Scenario 2, the line connecting buses 151 and 201 is tripped at t = 100 sec, followed by a trip of the generator at bus 102 at t = 200 sec.
 Subsequently, the previously tripped line is closed at t = 250 sec.
-The voltage magnitudes for both Scenario 1 and Scenario 2 are plotted as follows:
+Only the voltage magnitudes are used for simplicity and the voltage magnitudes for both Scenario 1 and Scenario 2 are plotted as follows:

 <table align='center'>
 <tr align='center'>